 Can you say more complicated things in formal language?
-For example, can you rewrite the English sentence
+For example, can you rewrite the English sentence in formal language?

 If we take any two real numbers and compute the square of their sum, then you get the same result as when you add the squares of the two numbers plus twice their product.